 - Contains approximately 375,000 CDA units and 75,000 NPA units.

-- Unopened product stable for at least 2 years when stored between -15 to -25°C; internal studies indicate comparable stability for reconstituted, frozen solution for at least 3 months at the same temperatures
+- Unopened product stable for at least 2 years when stored at -20 ± 5 °C; internal studies indicate comparable stability for reconstituted, frozen solution for at least 3 months at the same temperatures

 VitaCyte relies on several biochemical tools to characterize and ensure the consistency of components used to prepare CIzyme RI.
 The Collagenase activity is characterized using both the traditional Wünsch (Pz-peptide) substrate and a more recently developed fluorescent microplate collagen degrading activity (CDA) assays.
 The CDA relies on fluorecein isothiocyanate (FITC) labeled calf skin collagen fibrils as substrate.
 The B. polymyxa neutral protease activity (NPA) is measured using a FITC labeled BSA.